-immediate organizational The response to security incidents and disasters is the responsibility of law enforcement and public safety agencies.
-TRPA provides support by focusing on communication technologies, providing funding for new strategies and projects that can help prevent events, and provides a centralized online of information location on transportation system conditions.
+The immediate organizational response to security incidents and disasters is the of responsibility law enforcement and public safety agencies.
+TRPA provides support by focusina on communication technologies, providing funding for new strategies and projects that can help prevent events, and provides a centralized online location of information on transportation system conditions.
 At the state level, California has developed the Standardized Emergency Management System12 as the framework for emergency procedures to be used in response to disasters by the state and all levels of government.
 Nevada has the Division of Emergency Management13 to assist and coordinate during large-scale events.
 Each county and the City of South Lake Tahoe have an Operational Area Emergency Operations Plan.